Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety: Introduction

-To bridge the gap, we present \bench, the first evaluation framework for MLLMs in web understanding tasks involving reasoning, robustness, and safety dimensions on 8 tasks as shown in Figure~\ref{fig:dim}.
-It tackles the aforementioned problems with the following features: \ding{192} \textbf{New Reasoning tasks.} We introduce four new reasoning tasks—position relationship reasoning, form filling, hint text prediction, and UI grouping—that are essential for evaluating MLLMs' understanding of UI layout and element operations. \ding{193} \textbf{Robustness Evaluation.} We propose three novel perturbation methods to assess MLLM robustness under layout rearrangements, color shifts, and text variations, addressing the critical need for adversarial evaluation. \ding{194} \textbf{Safety Evaluation.} We design safety critical detection tasks to evaluate whether MLLMs can identify elements with potential security risks (e.g., account deleting), filling a crucial gap in current benchmarks. \ding{195} \textbf{Extensibility.} Our framework supports automatic expansion for tasks like position relationship reasoning and robustness evaluation, ensuring long-term utility and adaptability.
+To bridge the gap, we present \bench, the first evaluation framework that jointly measures MLLMs’ \emph{reasoning, robustness, and safety} for realistic web interaction, providing core capabilities required by web GUI agents, across eight tasks (Figure~\ref{fig:dim}).
+It tackles the aforementioned problems with the following features: \ding{192} \textbf{New Reasoning tasks.} We introduce four new reasoning tasks—position relationship reasoning, form filling, hint text prediction, and UI grouping—that are essential for evaluating MLLMs' understanding of UI layout and element operations. \ding{193} \textbf{Robustness Evaluation.} We propose three novel perturbation methods to assess MLLM robustness under layout rearrangements, color shifts, and text variations, addressing the critical need for adversarial evaluation. \ding{194} \textbf{Safety Evaluation.} We design safety critical detection tasks to evaluate whether MLLMs can identify elements with potential security risks (e.g., account deleting), filling a crucial gap in current benchmarks. \ding{195} \textbf{Extensibility.} Our framework enables scalable sample generation, supporting automatic expansion of both position-relationship samples and adversarial samples for robustness evaluation, ensuring long-term utility and adaptability.

-We evaluate \textbf{12} latest open-source and commercial MLLMs across \textbf{3} core capabilities and \textbf{8} sub-tasks on \textbf{729} websites and \textbf{3799} QA samples. \bench \ introduces new dimensions for reasoning in web environments and establishes novel standards for evaluating multimodal large language models in terms of robustness and safety, thereby advancing the progress of web understanding and intelligent web development.
+Overall, \bench \ introduces new dimensions for reasoning in web environments and establishes novel standards for evaluating multimodal large language models in terms of robustness and safety, thereby advancing the progress of web understanding and intelligent web automation development.
+We evaluate \textbf{11} latest open-source and commercial MLLMs across \textbf{3} core capabilities and \textbf{8} sub-tasks on \textbf{729} websites and \textbf{3799} QA samples.
 Based on this study and following analysis, we present the following novel empirical findings: